gautam1228/Assembler/README.md

 5. Run the assembler: Execute the assembler program, providing the path to the assembly code file as input.

-6. Check the output: The assembler will generate a binary output file containing the converted machine code.
+6. Check the output: The assembler will generate a "binary_output.txt" file containing the converted machine code.
 Each line of the output file represents a binary instruction.

 ## Instruction Format